opengeospatial/geoparquet/format-specs/geoparquet.md

 | primary_column     | string | **REQUIRED.** The name of the "primary" geometry column.             |
 | columns            | object\<string, [Column Metadata](#column-metadata)> | **REQUIRED.** Metadata about geometry columns.
 Each key is the name of a geometry column in the table. |

-At this level, additional implementation-specific fields (e.g. library name) are allowed, and thus readers should be robust in ignoring those.
+At this level, additional implementation-specific fields (e.g. library name) MAY be present, and readers should be robust in ignoring those.

 ### Additional file metadata information